Tommie1236/MagisterAPI/README.md

 * Firefox: 	https://github.com/mozilla/geckodriver/releases
 * Safari: 	https://webkit.org/blog/6900/webdriver-support-in-safari-10/

-The default browser in de code is chrome, but you can uncomment the browser you want to use.
+The default browser in de code is Chrome, but you can uncomment the browser you want to use.